mbommakanti98/Fullstack-Development/README.md

 # Fullstack-Development
-Repo for all full stack development projects
+Repo for all full stack development projects.